vmartinv/tiger-compiler/README.md

 ### test automatization
-We developed a simple script to run a test suite.
+We developed a simple script to run and maintain a test suite.
 Each test was added manually, it consists of a code and the expected output of the compiler and its execution.
 We do a small parsing of the first line of the code of the test in order to embed what parameters should be passed to the compiler (for example to print intermediate trees).
-This enables to create and mantain the test suite even when not all stages of the compiler are finishied.
-It has saved us a lot of time by detecing bugs early and avoid introducing new ones.
+This enables to create and maintain the test suite even when not all stages of the compiler are finished.
+It has saved us a lot of time by detecing bugs early and to avoid introducing new ones.
 The script is `tests/test` and is written in Bash.

+We ended up with 164 tests for the tiger compiler.

 Example test: